mware-nyc/jobs/bg.md

 </details>

+## 🧭 Managing the Work That Follows

+The planning and prioritization outlined in this document will generate meaningful security work—some immediate, some iterative.
+Executing on these priorities requires thoughtful coordination across contributors, teams, and timeframes, especially when resources are distributed and not all stakeholders are present in initial conversations.

+This section is not prescriptive in process, but offers guiding principles for how to manage the resulting work in a way that is focused, sustainable, and respectful of limited capacity.

+### 🧠 Guiding Principles

+Drawing from **LEAN theory**, **Theory of Constraints**, and the **Agile Manifesto**, effective security execution should emphasize:

+- **Flow over load** – Minimize work-in-progress and avoid overwhelming individuals or teams.
+- **Clarity over control** – Make work visible, not rigid.
+Align around purpose, not prescription.
+- **Value over volume** – Prioritize what meaningfully reduces risk or increases resilience—not just what’s easiest to check off.
+- **Iteration over perfection** – Focus on making things better over time, not getting it all right up front.
+- **Collaboration over isolation** – Involve those closest to the work and downstream impact—even if they weren’t in the initial planning.

+### 🛠 How Work May Be Managed

+- Workstreams may span across **technical and non-technical staff**.
+Clear ownership and collaboration will be important.
+- Small, well-scoped tasks should be preferred over large, vague projects—reducing delay, handoff friction, and overcommitment.
+- Use of existing collaboration and tracking tools (e.g., tickets, sprints, Kanban boards, working groups) is encouraged, but should reflect team norms and actual capacity—not idealized throughput.
+- Avoid batch planning or “big bang” initiatives.
+Instead, sequence improvements based on readiness, risk reduction, and learning opportunity.

+### 📌 What to Expect

+- Some work will begin immediately with participants of this discussion.
+- Other priorities may require coordination with teams **not yet engaged**, and will benefit from socialization and validation before action.
+- Leadership and cross-functional advocates are encouraged to help **remove blockers**, **protect focus**, and **reduce organizational friction** to executing the most valuable actions.

+By managing work as a continuous, collaborative flow—not a fixed checklist—we improve both execution and impact while reducing waste, rework, and burnout.

 ## 📊 Security Metrics & Governance Framework

 To translate strategy into sustained progress, Biograph will establish a simple, actionable metrics and governance model.
 This ensures that security improvements are visible, measurable, and continuously aligned with risk and business priorities.